StoneCypher/DeepakChopra_JavaScript/README.md

 Polemic :neckbeard:
 -------------------

-`htstub` is MIT licensed, because viral licenses and newspeak language modification are evil.
+`Deepak Chopra` is MIT licensed, because viral licenses and newspeak language modification are evil.
 Free is ***only*** free when it's free for everyone.